What’s new in Spring Batch 5.2

 The staged event-driven architecture (SEDA) is a powerful architecture style to process data in stages connected by queues.
 This style is directly applicable to data pipelines and easily implemented in Spring Batch thanks to the ability to design jobs as a sequence of steps.

-The only missing piece here is how to read and write data to intermediate queues.
+The only missing piece here is how to read data from and write data to intermediate queues.
 This release introduces an item reader

 and item writer to read data from and write it to a BlockingQueue